rapidfuzz/rapidfuzz-cpp/README.md

 ```

 ### Process
-In the Python implementation there is a module process, which is used to compare e.g. a string to a list of strings.
+In the Python implementation, there is a module process, which is used to compare e.g. a string to a list of strings.
-In Python this both saves the time to implement those features yourself and can be a lot more efficient than repeated type
+In Python, this both saves the time to implement those features yourself and can be a lot more efficient than repeated type
 conversions between Python and C++.
 Implementing a similar function in C++ using templates is not easily possible and probably slower than implementing them on your own.
-Thats why this section describes how users can implement those features with a couple lines of code using the C++ library.
+That's why this section describes how users can implement those features with a couple of lines of code using the C++ library.

 ### extract